 HP printer or scanner doesn't work with Big Sur

-Note: From October 22nd, 2020, you might need to replace your HP printer drivers to continue using your HP printer.
-This will be the case if you receive warning messages or messages about failed processes.
+Note: From October 22, 2020, you may need to update your HP printer drivers to continue using your printer.
+If this is the case, you'll receive a warning message that mentions failed processes.

 How do I fix my Big Sur Mac?